jkguiang/integratable/README.md

 - All LaTeX can be copied to clipboard
 - All integrals have unique anchors for easy reference

+## Integral Requests
+If you wish to have an integral added, you may request it [here](https://github.com/jkguiang/integratable/issues/new/choose) by selecting and filling out the "Request Integral" issue template.

 ## Offline Usage
-It is possible to use Integratable offline:
+It is possible to run Integratable offline by downloading the latest [release](https://github.com/jkguiang/integratable/releases) or cloning this repository.
-1. Clone this repository or download the latest release.
-2. Navigate into the integratable directory and run `npm install` from the command line to install the necessary dependencies (tested for NPM version 6.9.0).
-3. Run Integratable by running `npm start`.